ipdxco/github-as-code/docs/SETUP.md

         - `Pull requests`: `Read & Write`
         - `Workflows`: `Read & Write`
     - `Organization permissions`
-        - `Members`: `Read & Write` (required for Terraform membership management and the `Finalize Membership Changes` workflow)
+        - `Members`: `Read & Write`
     </details>
 - [ ] [Install the GitHub Apps](https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps) in the GitHub organization for `All repositories`

 ## GitHub Actions Environments and Secrets

-- [ ] Create GitHub Actions environments named `read`, `write`, `push`, and `membership-write`, and configure protection rules such as required reviewers.
-Workflows that read organization state reference `read`; workflows that write organization state reference `write`; workflows that push generated changes to the GitHub Management repository reference `push`; workflows that directly convert or remove organization members through the GitHub API reference `membership-write`.
+- [ ] Create GitHub Actions environments named `read`, `write`, and `push`, and configure protection rules such as required reviewers.
+Workflows that read organization state reference `read`; workflows that write organization state reference `write`; workflows that push generated changes to the GitHub Management repository reference `push`.
-- [ ] Configure the `membership-write` environment with required reviewers.
-Treat approval of this environment as approval to call the GitHub API for every user listed by the `Finalize Membership Changes` workflow preview job.
 - [ ] [Create encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization) for the GitHub organization and allow the repository to access them (\*replace `$GITHUB_ORGANIZATION_NAME` with the GitHub organization name) - *these secrets are read by the GitHub Action workflows*
     - [ ] Go to `https://github.com/organizations/$GITHUB_ORGANIZATION_NAME/settings/apps/$GITHUB_APP_NAME` and copy the `App ID`
        - [ ] `RO_GITHUB_APP_ID`